amirzubi/wordpress-code-snippets/README.md

 ## 2. Usage

 Add the PHP-Code to your functions.php file in your child-theme or download the plugin [Code Snippets](https://de.wordpress.org/plugins/code-snippets/) and add it in there.
-Make sure you delete the PHP opening and closing tag if you choose the plugin.
+Make sure you delete the PHP opening and closing tag if they are already available in the file.

 ## 3. Contributing